Search

 Visit the historic city of Galle, where you will enjoy a guided tour of the World Heritage city of Galle, with its colonial fort, churches and lighthouse.
 The city has a quaint laid back charm, inviting leisurely exploration.

-Enjoy a leisurely breakfast.
-Depending on the time of your flight, you’ll be driven to the airport (1.5 hr) to end your Sri Lankan holiday
+Enjoy a leisurely breakfast on your last day of your holiday.
+Depending on the time of your flight, you’ll be driven to the airport (about 2hrs) to end your Sri Lankan holiday

 INCLUSIONS & EXCLUSIONS